Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 - 50% less data loaded in the next kernel (now FP16 instead of INT32)
 - Avoid fusion of the dequantize operator with the next kernel
-- Avoid loading the dequantization vector in the next kernel (which CUTLASS pipelines the loading of)
+- Avoid loading the dequantization vector in the next kernel (CUTLASS hides the cost of this load by pipelinining it with the matmul computation)

-> [!TODO]
-> Improve the last sentence

 ### Memory layout